Convection Oven Cooking Time Chart

 - Approximately 340 degrees F for approximately 11 minutes (or some other minor adjustment in each element)

-For shorter cooking times (like cookies), the adjustment will be smaller than for longer cooking times (like roasts).
+For baked goods like cookies that require short cooking times, the adjustment will be smaller than for foods like roasts that require longer cooking times.

 It's always a good idea to check your food about 5-10 minutes before the full cooking time is up.
 This will help you avoid over-cooking while you get used to your convection oven.